• Skip to main content

 4. To separate the pulp, cut peeled oranges in half.
 Then slice off the pulp leaving center and seeds.
 Make sure the pulp is seed free.
 Gather all the pulp in a pot and set it aside.

-Steps to making Jam
+Steps Of Making Jam

 Steps to make jam